Barbog/deja-website/pages/survival-guide.an-introvert's-guide-to-dej%C4%81.en.md

 - Not everyone who goes to DeJā is a party animal – many prefer to sleep in their tent at night and enjoy the daytime activities.
 - Know yourself and your needs, and do what makes YOU happy.
 - If you’re feeling particularly overwhelmed, or depressed, come talk to one of the greeters who are more than experienced in offering a friendly ear to those who’re feeling overwhelmed.
-- psame thing.
-If she or he doesn’t, there are others who do.
 - Get plenty of rest, monitor your substance intake and hydrate.
 - Don’t be afraid to try new things.
 If there was ever a space for exploring, this is it!
 - Take responsibility for your own pleasure.